aquastripe/slides/content/2024/mamba/index.md

 Selective SSMs, and by extension the Mamba architecture, are fully recurrent models with key properties that make them suitable as the backbone of general foundation models operating on sequences.

 - High quality
+  - selectivity brings strong performance on dense modalities such as language and genomics
 - Fast training and inference
 - Long context